-25 A Leica C10 terrestrial laser scanner was used to acquire point clouds of the central 10m × 10m ground surface upwind of the anemometers at each of the 10 study sites.

-The areas surrounding each $10 \text{ m} \times 10 \text{ m}$ area were also surveyed to check for approximate homogeneity in the roughness metrics out to areas of $30 \text{ m} \times 30 \text{ m}$, but the central $10 \text{ m} \times 10 \text{ m}$ areas were the focus of the subsequent data analysis.
-Each area was scanned from four stations surrounding the $10 \text{ m} \times 10 \text{ m}$ area and merged into a single

-- 5 point cloud using a Leica disk target system.
+A Leica C10 terrestrial laser scanner was used to acquire point clouds of the central 10m × 10m ground surface upwind of the anemometers at each of the 10 study sites.
+The areas surrounding each $10 \text{ m} \times 10 \text{ m}$ area were also surveyed to check for approximate homogeneity in the roughness metrics out to areas of $30 \text{ m} \times 30 \text{ m}$ , but the central $10 \text{ m} \times 10 \text{ m}$ areas were the focus of the subsequent data analysis.
+Each area was scanned from four stations surrounding the $10 \text{ m} \times 10 \text{ m}$ area and merged into a single point cloud using a Leica disk target system.
 Registration errors were a maximum of 2 mm in all cases.
 The Leica C10 has an inherent surface-model accuracy of 2 mm, but this value decreases as the number of overlapping scans increases (Hodge, 2010), resulting in a value of approximately 1 mm in the case of four overlapping scans.
-The scanner was mounted on a 3.5 m tripod to maximize the angle of incidence (low an- - 10 gles of incidence elongate the "shadows" or occlusions behind microtopographic highs (Brown and Hugenholtz, 2013)).
-All of the returns within each 1 cm2 domain were averaged to create a Digital Elevation Model (DEM) with point spacing of 0.01 m.
+The scanner was mounted on a 3.5 m tripod to maximize the angle of incidence (low angles of incidence elongate the "shadows" or occlusions behind microtopographic highs; Brown and Hugenholtz, 2013).
+All of the returns within each 1 cm domain were averaged to create a digital elevation model (DEM) with point spacing of 0.01 m.
 Voids were filled using natural-neighbor interpolation.
-Voids requiring interpolation were limited to < 1% of the area at the smoothest five sites (Lordsburg and Willcox Playas), between 1 and 3% at the two Soda Lake sites, and between 10 and 20% at the three - between 1 and 3% at the two Soda Lake sites, and between 10 and 20% at the three Death Valley sites.
+Voids requiring interpolation were limited to < 1 % of the area at the smoothest five sites (Lordsburg and Willcox playas), between 1 and 3 % at the two Soda Lake sites, and between 10 and 20% at the three Death Valley sites.

-In addition to the calculation of basic topographic metrics such as H{RMSE} and S{av} (the latter being the average slope computed at 0.01 m scales) (Table 1), we also computed the average amplitude spectrum of all 1-D topographic transects at each study site.
-The

-- amplitude spectrum is equal to two times the absolute value of the complex discrete Fourier transform (DFT).
+In addition to the calculation of basic topographic metrics such as $H{\text{RMSE}}$ and $S{\text{av}}$ (the latter being the average slope computed at 0.01 m scales) (Table 1), we also computed the average amplitude spectrum of all 1-D topographic transects at each study site.
+The amplitude spectrum is equal to 2 times the absolute value of the complex discrete Fourier transform (DFT).
 The average amplitude spectrum refers to the fact that the one thousand amplitude spectra of each 1-D transect computed along the east-west direction were averaged to obtain a single average spectrum for each study site.
 We used the DFT implemented in the IDL programming language.
-The DFT coefficients - were also used as input to a filter that uses the amplitude and slope of each Fourier mode to compute its contribution to the z_0 value.
+The DFT coefficients were also used as input to a filter that uses the amplitude and slope of each Fourier mode to compute its contribution to the $z_0$ value.
 We created "mirror" images of each transect before application of the DFT.
-This approach has been shown to work as well or better than windowing for minimizing truncation error (i.e. incomplete sampling) in data sets characterized by the broadband/multi-scale variability characteristic of many environmental data series (Smigelski, 2013).
+This approach has been shown to work as well or better than windowing for minimizing truncation error (i.e., incomplete sampling) in data sets characterized by the broadband/multiscale variability characteristic of many environmental data series (Smigelski, 2013).